unionai/unionai-docs/source/api/union-cli.md

 * `~/.union/config.yaml`
 * `~/.uctl/config.yaml`

-If none of these are present, it will raise an error.
-It will not attempt to connect to  `serverless.union.ai`, as the Serverless version of the CLI would.
+If none of these are present, the `union[byoc]` CLI will raise an error.

 {@@ endif @@}